-A mini-sonic drill rig will be used to collect samples at depths greater than 6 - 7 feet or below water table if other techniques are unsuccessful.
+Standard drilling techniques (e.g. mini-sonic drill rig, direct push) will be used to collect samples at depths greater than 6 - 7 feet or below water table if other techniques are unsuccessful.
 Borings will be advanced using standard drilling techniques provided by the drilling contractor.
 Drilling tools will be decontaminated between borings.